 The two sides, which are parallel, are usually called bases.
 Usually, we draw trapezoids the way we did above, which might suggest why we often differentiate between the two by saying bottom and top base.
 The two other non-parallel sides are called legs (similarly to the two sides of a right triangle).

-There are a few special cases of trapezoids that we'd like to mention here.
+We'd like to mention a few special cases of trapezoids here.

-We've already mentioned that one at the beginning of- it is a trapezoid which has two pairs of opposite sides parallel to one another.
+We've already mentioned that one at the beginning of this section – it is a trapezoid that has two pairs of opposite sides parallel to one another.

 A trapezoid whose legs have the same length (similarly to how we define isosceles triangles).